 Graduate Professional Development (GPD) Series

 Each semester the Graduate School offers 10-12 professional development sessions with content specifically developed for graduate students.
-The sessions are free and open to graduate students in any discipline.
+The sessions are free and open to graduate students and postdoctoral scholars in any discipline.

 Fall sessions are focused on personal and professional well-being while the spring sessions are focused on navigating your career path and search.
 View previous offerings in the archive.

 GradCO Professional Development Series